 Mallory’s hyalin is an aggregate of filament found in the hepatocytes that, if present, indicate a risk of irreversible changes in hepatocytes, that may ultimately lead to cirrhosis.
-Mallory’s hyalin is not specific for alcoholic liver disease, but is a sign of steatohepatitis
+Mallory’s hyalin (aka Mallory bodies) is not specific for alcoholic liver disease, but is a sign of steatohepatitis

 Long-term effects of alcohol use are all due to ethanol.
 The short term effects of alcohol use can often be due to other alcohols present in the drink, such as isoamyl alcohol.These additional alcohols are known as cogeners.
 Brandy and bourbon contain the highest percentage of cogeners.

 Nutritional factors are controversial, although it is possible that malnutrition and obestiy both contribute to liver damage.

 High alcohol consumption combined with hep C infection also greatly increases the risk of hepatitis.

 In males with hepatitis, average alcohol consumption was about 16 units/day over a period of 8 years.
 However, this is highly variable.
 In females, the corresponding figure was 11 units/day.

 Approximately 1/3 of alcoholics have a parent who is an alcoholic.